 Difference-of-Log-Normals

-“Growth and Differences of Exponentials” [PDF]
+“Growth and Differences of Log-Normals” [PDF]

 The growth of natural, social, and economic phenomena including firms, cities, and pandemics is known to be heavy-tailed.
 Neither a simple explanation nor a well-fitting distributional form for these heavy-tailed growth phenomena is known.
-Here I show that an extension of the log-linear production function provides both a simple explanation and a well-fitting and theoretically motivated distributional form for them.
+Here I show that an extension of the log-linear production function provides both a simple explanation and a single well-fitting and theoretically motivated distributional form for all of them.
 I discuss why these results arise as a consequence of the Central Limit Theorem and sketch dynamic models using this production function for the phenomena listed above, yielding remarkable fit between the predicted and observed data distributions.
 My results include: (i) predicting the distribution of firm cashflows; (ii) providing a well-behaved distribution for equity returns; (iii) sketching a model of increasing-returns-to-scale cities in which more than one city can rationally exist; (iv) proposing an extension to the classical Malthusian “birth-death” model; and (v) rationalizing a variety of observed growth distributions.

 “Why Are Firm Growth Distributions Heavy-tailed?”
 [PDF]